 - 5.1.1 Dust monitoring was conducted as scheduled in the reporting month.
-Monitoring of air quality was conducted on 5 occasions in March and April 2006.
-All monitoring data are provided in Annex E. Monitoring of 24-hour TSP was conducted at GCA B1 on 30th, 4th, 11th, 18th & 22nd April 2006.
+Monitoring of air quality was conducted on 5 occasions in April and May 2006.
+All monitoring data are provided in Annex E. Monitoring of 24-hour TSP was conducted at GCA B1 on 28th April, 4th, 10th, 16th and 22nd May 2006.
 The QA/QC results for laboratory testing in the reporting month were acceptable.
-The QA/QC results are summarised in Annex F. - 5.1.2 One exceedance (TSP = $235 \ \mu g/m^3$) of action level of 24-TSP was recorded at GCA B1 on 4th April 2006 in the reporting month.
-No 1-hour TSP measurement was required due to no complaint was received during this monitoring month. - 5.1.3 ET reviewed the Air Pollutant Index (API) for all air quality monitoring stations in Hong Kong during the reporting month.
-There was a decreasing trend of API recorded from 30^{th} March 2006 to 5^{th} April 2006.
-The average API was ranging from 52-63 (medium to high) (Annex E).
-The 24-hr TSP monitoring results at GCA B1 on 30^{th} Apr 2006 and 4^{th} April 2006 were 36.9 μg/m3 and 235 μg/m3 respectively.
-During the monitoring period, the wind directions were dominated by East and Southeast which could cause a direct dust impact to the monitoring station at Bungalow A. In addition, the cut-and-fill area and exposed area was also increased during the reporting month.
-The exceedance was considered attributed to the works.
-The Contractor was reminded to provide sufficient dust suppression mitigation measures on site.
+The QA/QC results are summarised in Annex F. - 5.1.2 No exceedance of 24-TSP was recorded at GCA B1 on 4th April 2006 in the reporting month.
+No 1-hour TSP measurement was required due to no complaint was received during this monitoring month.